k1LoW/roots/README.md

 # roots

-`roots` is a tool for exploring multiple root directories.
+`roots` is a tool for exploring multiple root directories, such as those in a monorepo project.

 ## Usage